Health department officials cautious on relaxing restrictions as case numbers remain flat in Lincoln

 The state's expansion making anyone 18 and older eligible for a COVID-19 shot at select retail pharmacies should accelerate the Health Department's effort, but the county receives only 12,000 doses per week between its allotment and the participating pharmacies, she said.

-Until a larger share of residents get vaccinated, the community needs to remain vigilant in practicing social distancing measures, she added.
+Until a larger share of residents get vaccinated, the community needs to remain vigilant in practicing social distancing measures, Lopez added.

 "Your commitment is the key to our progress," she said.